 Both the RTPI & CIH respond to public consultations across the UK.
 Via the Bulletin & events input to inform responses is garnered, and from time-to-time joint RTPI-CIH responses have been made to emphasis shared interests.

-Other consultations to which the RTPI may be responding are listed here.
+Consultations to which the RTPI may be responding are listed here.

 As frequently as topics and interest warrant we offer Network events or arrange contributions to more general RTPI & CIH events.
+The most recent event, Housing Matters, was in September 2018 in Reading.

 We'd love to hear from you .....